aniket-work/Lets-Build-Hotel-Check-in-system-using-AI-Agents/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the 'Let's Build Real Time Fare Optimization for Airlines Using AI Agents ' project:
+Follow these steps to set up and run the 'Let's Build Hotel Check in system using AI Agents' project:

 1. Navigate to your project directory:
    ```